Boys Program Advisor, 17 National Assistant

-For years, Carlos Capo has been a driving force behind the development of boys volleyball in the Indianapolis area, and he will be back for his fourth season at The Academy.
+For years, Carlos Capo has been a driving force behind the development of boys volleyball in the Indianapolis area, and he will be back for his sixth season at The Academy.

 Additionally, Carlos was the Boys Junior Varsity Head Coach for Indianapolis' Cathedral High School during the 2011 and 2012 seasons.